noi-techpark/odh-docs/source/datasets.rst

 .. contents:: List of datasets in the mobility domain.
    :local:

-In this section, the following information is provided for each of the above-listed dataset:
+This section contains information about the datasets and how to access them using the API that the |odh| team developed and made available.

+.. topic:: API v1 vs API v2.

+   There are currently two versions of the API, v1 and v2, with the former now :strong:`deprecated` and marked as such |deprecated|
+   throughout the |odh| documentation.
+New users are strongly suggested to use the new API v2, while users of the API v1 are encouraged to plan a migration to the new API.

+   The new API v2 has a different approach compared to the previous version, and therefore is not compatible with the API v1, the main difference being that all data stored in the |odh| can now be retrieved `from a single endpoint`, while with API v1 there was an endpoint for each dataset.

+   This change in approach requires also a breaking change for the users of API v1.
+The initial step, indeed, will not be to open the URL of the dataset and start exploring, but to retrieve the :literal:`stationType`\s and then retrieve additional data about each station.
+A :literal:`stationType` is the main object of a datasets, about which all the information in a dataset relate to; a dataset includes at least one :literal:`stationType`.
+A new, dedicated howto will describe with examples the new workflow for the use of the API v2.

+   It is important to note that the API v2 is :strong:`only available` for datasets in the :strong:`Mobility` Domain.

+The description of each dataset includes the following information:

-* The output format of the API call.
+* The output format of the API call
-* An e-mail contact for the dataset.
+* An e-mail contact for the dataset
-* The versions of the API that can be used to access the dataset.
+* The versions of the API that can be used to access the dataset
-* The swagger URL of the APIs.
+* :strike:`The swagger URL of the APIs`
+* The :literal:`stationType` that belong to each dataset

 .. _weather-dataset:
 .. include:: /datasets/weather.rst